Halls Flat, California

-Halls Flat is a location in Lassen County, California on the Western Pacific Railroad 10.5 mi south-southwest of Little Valley, at an elevation of 5705 feet (1739 m).
-It was the site of a Civilian Conservation Corps camp, and in the 1940 became the location of a lumber camp named after Paul Bunyan, which operated to the end of the decade.
+Halls Flat is a location in Lassen County, California, United States on the Western Pacific Railroad, 10.5 mi south-southwest of Little Valley, at an elevation of 5705 feet (1739 m).
+It was the site of a CCC camp, and in the 1940 became the location of a lumber camp named after Paul Bunyan, which operated to the end of the decade.